puppetlabs/puppet-docs/source/pe/3.1/quick_start.markdown

 We will install two example modules: `puppetlabs-motd` and `puppetlabs-win_desktop_shortcut`.

-* **On your control workstation,** .
+* **On your control workstation,** point your browser to [http://forge.puppetlabs.com/puppetlabs/motd](http://forge.puppetlabs.com/puppetlabs/motd).
 This is the Forge listing for an example module that sets the message of the day file (`/etc/motd`), which is displayed to users when they log into a \*nix system.
 * Navigate to <https://forge.puppetlabs.com/puppetlabs/win_desktop_shortcut>.
 This is the Forge listing for an example module that manages a desktop shortcut on Windows.

 * **On the puppet master,** run `puppet module search motd`.
 This searches for modules from the Puppet Forge with `motd` in their names or descriptions: